dcomp-leris/XR-AR-NTC/README.md

 CG--> https://www.kaggle.com/datasets/carloshfm/cloud-gaming-network-telemetry/data

 ## 7- Conclusion
-This document helps the reader of the paper to be able to reproduce the model and use it..
+This document helps the reader of the paper to be able to reproduce the model and use it.

 ## 8- License